kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 **Verify Restored Data :**

-We are going to exec any pod of `sample-restored-sts` statefulset to verify whether the volume population with the backed up data has been restored successfully.
+We are going to exec any pod of `sample-restored-sts` StatefulSet to verify whether the volume population with the backed up data has been restored successfully.

-Now, wait for the statefulset pod to go into the `Running` state.
+Now, wait for the StatefulSet pod to go into the `Running` state.

 ```bash
 $ kubectl get pods -n demo